 The Skypper has a single fuel tank, capacity 55 L. Fill to the neck of the fuel entrance.
-The Rotax 582 engine uses a mixture of oil and gas for lubrification.
-Refer to the Rotax manual section for engine fuel mixture specifications that apply to the region where the aircraft is being flown.
+Refer to the Rotax manual section 10-10 for engine fuel specifications that apply to the region where the aircraft is being flown.